xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 ---
-title: "Setup guest and IOT VLAN with UniFi and a Edgerouter"
+title: "Setup guest and IOT VLAN with UniFi and a EdgeRouter"
 slug: "unifi-edgerouter-guest-iot-vlan"
 date: 2020-02-12T12:59:53+01:00
 lastmod: 2020-02-12T12:59:53+01:00
 author: "Fredrik Jonsson"
 tags: ["wi-fi","network"]
-draft: true

 ---

-Setting up VLAN with an Edge router and UniFi switch and access points takes a few extra step.
-My goal is to have separate wireless networks for guest and IOT, each on there own VLAN.
+My goal is to have separate wireless networks for guest and IOT devices, each on there own VLAN.
+Setting up VLAN with an EdgeRouter, UniFi switch and UniFI access points takes a few extra steps.
 In this post I describe how I got it working.

 A year and a half ago I posted [Cover my house with UniFi Wi-Fi]({{< relref "post/cover-my-house-with-unifi-wifi.md" >}}).
 The system has been running well since then.
-Recently I replaced the old AirPort router with an Edgerouter X.
+Recently I replaced the old AirPort router with an EdgeRouter X.

 The [EdgeRouter X](https://www.ui.com/edgemax/edgerouter-x/) is small, cheep and surprisingly capable.
 I'm not to fond of the EdgeOS admin interface, but it gets the job done.

 Getting the UniFi Security Gateway is an option but it's less flexible, more expensive and can not route 1 Gbit/s.
 It's easier to set up since everything can be done in the UniFi interface.

-## Initial setup of Edgerouter
+## Initial setup of EdgeRouter

 I recommend to use the wizard to get a good start, I picked the "Basic setup".
 For WAN I used eth4 and then checked "Only use one LAN" so eth0, eth1, eth2 and eth3 becomes a LAN switch.
 The group of ports is named "switch0" by the system.